Building thoughtful interfaces with precision and purpose

 My passion for street photography led me to become only the second photographer for Lithuania's largest news website, DELFI.
 One of my photos earned second place in the 2009 Lithuanian Press Photography Awards in the News category and was published in the annual book of winners.

 At GoCardless, I was the first front-end engineer hired directly under the design team, working on the marketing site to improve usability, accessibility, and how the brand communicated visually.
-Later, at Simply Business, I joined as a Mid-Level Engineer, was promoted to Senior, and then to Engineering Lead — a role that, in most companies, would be called Engineering Manager.
-I lead a distributed team across three time zones, breaking down complex projects into manageable pieces that we refine together before engineers pick them up.
+Later, at Simply Business, I joined as a Mid-Level Engineer and was promoted through Senior to Engineering Lead, a role that, in most companies, would be called Engineering Manager.
+For the past two years I've led distributed engineering teams, breaking down complex projects into manageable pieces that we refine together before engineers pick them up, and holding the regular 1:1s and career-development conversations that keep a team growing.

 Independent projects